tttmmmyyyy/fixlang/Document.md

 You can link a native (C) library to a Fix program by `--static-link` or `--dynamic-link` compiler flag, and call the linked C functions from Fix side.

+Note that using FFI can easily break Fix's assurance such as immutability or memory safety.
+The programmer has a responsibility to hide the side effect of a foreign function into `IO`, and manage resources properly.

 ### Calling C functions from Fix

-To call C a function, use the following expression:
+To call a C function, use the following expression:

 ```
 CALL_C[{c_function_signature}, {arg_0}, {arg_1}, ...]